Regina Company: History

-The company introduced canister vacuum models in the 1930s.
-In 1952, Regina introduced its more familiar stick model, the ElectrikBroom.
+The company introduced canister vacuum models in 1928 and its Brush 'n' Beat upright in 1965.
 During World War II, the company made bomb fuses.
+In 1946, Regina's stick vacuum, the ElectrikBroom, made its debut; reaching its peak sales in the 1960s and 1970s and retaining profitability until production ceased in 1994.
+Options added during this time were the Pile Dial in 1963, 2-speeds in 1965, 3-speeds in 1970, and the Power Team brush roll model in 1982.
+Motor amps and the cord length also changed over the years.
+Sears offered its own private label version.
+Regina introduced its twin disc floor polisher & scrubber in 1950--which Sears branded for a time, as well.
+In late 1961 the hood styles were updated and a new machine was added to the line which added a 2-quart rug shampooing component; the single-speed versions were phased out and the 2-speed and 3-speed versions were added in 1966--allowing users to select levels for polishing/buffing/sanding, scrubbing and liquid waxing.
+A 90-ounce dispenser capacity option was availed in 1971 and a 120-ounce size in 1972.
+A semi-commercial version with a 3-wire cord was first produced in 1977.
+The styling would remain in production until 1984 when the Steemer-Power Scrubber/Carpet Cleaner was launched.
+Other notable vacuum cleaners by Regina were the Duo-Vac in 1974, a combination canister and upright; the Housekeeper upright in 1986; and the Ultra Housekeeper in 1993.

 In the 1980s, CEO Donald D. Sheelen led a group of employees who purchased Regina for $38 Million in a leveraged buyout.
-Don Sheelen’s inventions cross the vacuum sphere from the basic vacuum cleaner to the steam cleaner.
-During the 90s, the Peanuts character Pig-Pen appeared in commercials.
+Don Sheelen's inventions cross the vacuum sphere from the basic vacuum cleaner to the steam cleaner.
+During the 1990s, the Peanuts character Pig-Pen appeared in commercials.
 The “tools on board” idea, “cyclonic” vacuum technology, and the modern easy to use steam cleaner were all the brainchild of Don Sheelen.
 The Regina Company was eventually acquired by Philips Electronics in 1995.
 Oreck bought the company in 1997, and in 2000, it was sold to the Royal Corporation, the owners of the Dirt Devil brand, which sold the vacuums under the Home Depot brand for a few years.
-In 2020 Regina Vacuum LLC relaunched the Regina brand.
+In 2020 Regina Vacuum LLC relaunched the Regina brand, offering a vacuum cleaner and air purifier.